dcontiveros/davido.io/content/posts/leetcode/ArraysHashing/neetcode-007/index.md

 ### Action items

-From the above, I need to do the following:

 1. Gather different strats for the Array/Hashmaps data types.
 2. Get an algorithm on paper first before coding.